When every penny counts.

 After a couple of hours drive under the burning sun, at the end of a long straight stretch, we can se a person in the distance.
 Getting closer it looks like its a hitchhiker, a hitchhiker in uniform.

 It turns out it’s a female police officer.
 I bring the car to a halt.
 Hildegunn lower the window.
 The policewoman address us with a friendly; how are you?
-We have named the traffic police in Zimbabwe the fell good police.
+We have named the traffic police in Zimbabwe the feel good police.
 I always feel a bit tense as I drive in to a check point, but the police is always so friendly.
 Frases like, how are you, nice weather and have a safe trip is the routine, so there for; “The feelgood police”

 We soon discover that the rest of the force is located in the shadow of a large tree by the road.
 The police officer asks us for a lift for her and her colleagues to the police station in Binga.
 A group of seven armed police officers move towards the car.
 I explain that we only have room for three officers in the back seat, and they gladly accept the offer, as they take place in the back seat, Hildegunn hands out bottles with water to the officers we have to leave behind in the burning heat.